venom90/bunnynet-go/README.md

-# Bunny.net Go API Client
+# Unofficial Go library for the Bunny.net API

 > **⚠️ UNDER CONSTRUCTION ⚠️**
 > This client library is currently under active development and is not yet considered stable.
 The API may change without notice.
 Use at your own risk.